ndless-nspire/nsptools-history/Ndless/branches/v1.1/doc/ReadMe.txt

 - If the Ndless Installer is lost in is installation sequence, or the USB connection is lost, restart the installer.
 Ndless may then get installed before the end of the second sequence, but this shouldn't be a problem.

+- If you have issues installing Ndless, try Computer Link Software v1.3 instead of v1.4

 - If you still can't install Ndless after multiple attempts, enable the diagnostic mode of the installer and send a problem report:
   * Edit install-ndless.bat.
 Replace "set DIAG=false" by "set DIAG=true" on the third line